13 Types Of Business Failure With 9 Real-Life Examples

 Gowell was a supermarket about two blocks from my old house in Lagos State, Nigeria.
 The supermarket was established by a couple who perhaps decided that running a supermarket was a profitable venture, and were keen to exploit the opportunity.
 The supermarket was large; one of the biggest in that area at that time.

-However, this couple was fully employed pharmacists who barely had time for their children let alone running a business.
+However, this couple was fully employed pharmacists who barely had time for their children let alone run a business.
 My sister was a regular babysitter for their kids when she concluded her junior WAEC examination.

 Due to their busy time schedule, this couple handed the daily operations and management of Gowell to a church member and presumed friend.
 The business seemed to be doing well in the first six months.
 However, all hell broke loose by the last quarter of the year.
 My parents were close to this couple who were already laying serious complaints.